Sumeet-Ranjan-Parida/Password-Generator-CLI/README.md

 A Command-Line-Interface (CLI) Password Generator.
-It generates password for the given length.
+It generates random password for the given length.